 My purchase of A Passage To India is notable simply for the fact that I don’t often buy hardcovers, but this one was such a bargain I couldn’t resist!
 I find hardcovers bulky and annoying a lot of the time (even though many of them are beautiful, drool!).
 Still, when I spied this beautiful, perfect, pristine edition in that ever-giving local bookshop, I couldn’t resist!
 An absolute bargain at just $7.
 I reviewed E.M.
 Forster’s subcontinent classic here.

 Now, just because I’m a local bookstore fiend doesn’t mean there aren’t best book bargains to be found through the bigger retailers.
 I’m not that much of a snob! 😉

 Dymocks (Australia’s major book retailer) tends to run some fantastic 3-for-2 promotions, and I’m always keeping an eye out for deals on the Penguin Classics (particularly when they come with the gorgeous Penguin merch!).
-I also subscribe to the mailing lists for Booktopia and Book Grocer, because they have some cracking deals come around now and then.
+I also subscribe to the mailing list Book Grocer, because they have some cracking deals come around now and then.
 (I’m not affiliated with any of these folks, just love their work!)

 What’s the best bargain you’ve ever found on a book?
 Let me know in the comments below (or tell us over at KUWTP on Facebook!).